 Like other integer-backed encodings, multi-value encodings follow the byte order specified by message schema when serializing to the wire.
-See section Message schema attributes4.3.1 for specification of message schema attributes, including byteOrder.
+See section Message schema attributes for the specification, including byteOrder.

 Value encoding

 Each choice is assigned a bit of the primitive integer encoding, starting with the least significant bit.
 For each choice the value is selected or not, depending on whether it corresponding bit is set or cleared.